nelson-lang/nelson-gitbook/markdown/en/types/isinteger.md

 ## Description

-<b>isinteger</b>returns a logical 1 if the argument is a integer type (int8, int16 ...) array and a logical 0 otherwise.
+        isinteger returns a logical 1 if the argument is a integer type (int8, int16 ...) array and a logical 0 otherwise.

 ## Examples